-Our nation’s first interstate, the National Road, traversed through Pennsylvania, Ohio, West Virginia, and Maryland.
+Our nation’s first interstate, the National Road, traversed through Maryland, Pennsylvania, West Virginia, Ohio, Indiana, and Illinois.
 It was the United States’ first fully paved highway, funded and built by the Federal government.
-Providing a connection between the Potomac and Ohio Rivers, it initially stretched a distance of approximately 620 miles.
+Providing a connection between the Potomac and Ohio Rivers, it initially stretched a distance of approximately 620

 Shortly before the American Civil War, an Irish nationalist militia was formed in the United States.
 Founded by Irish immigrants John O’Mahony and Michael Doheny, it was known as the Irish Republican Brotherhood.
 Situated as an arm of the Ireland-based Irish Republican Brotherhood, it was an organization whose goal was